jgonsior/DS20-WeakAL/README.md

 This file was used for the extensive hyper parameter combination search.
 It can be configured using CLI arguments, and can run as a fully random search or as an evolutionary algorithm.
 For the random search code from SKlearn is abused with a list of dataset names as X instead of a dataframe containing the already loaded data.
-The results are written out to a postgresql database.
+The results are written out to a csv file.

 ## Code for the experiments of the paper
 ### display_random_search_results.py
 File `create_latex_plots.sh` shows some example CLI arguments for `display_random_search_results.py` which were used to create almost all plots in the paper.